regulad/regulad.github.io/minecraft/_posts/2020-11-24-Minecraft Global Bans.md

 Warning: Opinions incoming!

-### This is the change that could irreversably break multiplayer Minecraft, and I am quite certain it may, under one conditon.
+### This is the change that could irreversibly break multiplayer Minecraft, and I am quite certain it may, under one condition.

 I was first informed of this from a xisumavoid video posted on xisumatwo.